Readiness, Required Trainings & Documentation

 Incident Reporting

 You will work in a variety of health care delivery settings and provide care to a variety of patients with infectious illnesses.
 Unexpected incidents at site may occur related to patient care, and these must be reported to the DCE within 24 hours.
 Additionally, most clinics have site-specific policies and procedures for reporting incidents, and students must follow those requirements as well.
-If you are in doubt as to whether an incident should be reported, please consult with your CI or another supervisor and the DCE as soon as possible
+If you are in doubt as to whether an incident should be reported, please consult with your CI or another supervisor and the DCE as soon as possible.

-Use of Gen AI and Personal Devices in Clinical Education
+Gen AI and Personal Devices

 Our program discourages the use of Generative AI or large language models (LLMs) in part-time or full-time clinical experience; if used, all content must be HIPAA compliant.
 Clinic names must not be included and any information gathered through AI must be verified using evidence-based sources.
 Learners are responsible for ensuring the accuracy and appropriateness of all content used in assignments and documentation.